 Making Choices Consciously

-These are hard questions, but we owe it to ourselves to ask them and see where we stand... and then live our lives mindfully... making choices consciously instead of simply on the automatic "go here, go there, do this, do that" that we often have found ourselves caught up in.
+These are hard questions, but we owe it to ourselves to ask them and see where we stand... and then live our lives mindfully...
+We can make choices consciously instead of simply on the automatic "go here, go there, do this, do that" in which we often have found ourselves caught up.

 About The Author

 Marie T. Russell is the founder of InnerSelf Magazine (founded 1985).
 She also produced and hosted a weekly South Florida radio broadcast, Inner Power, from 1992-1995 which focused on themes such as self-esteem, personal growth, and well-being.
 Her articles focus on transformation and reconnecting with our own inner source of joy and creativity.

 Creative Commons 3.0: This article is licensed under a Creative Commons Attribution-Share Alike 3.0 License.
 Attribute the author: Marie T. Russell, InnerSelf.com.
 Link back to the article: This article originally appeared on InnerSelf.com